 Paul in Colossians 2:11-13 makes a connection between Baptism and circumcision.
 Israel was the church before Christ [Acts 7:38; Rom.
 9:4].
 Circumcision, given to eight-day-old boys, was the seal of the covenant God made with Abraham, which applies to us also [Gal.
 3:14, 29].
 It was a sign of repentance and future faith [Rom.
 4:11]… Likewise, Baptism is the seal of the New Covenant in Christ.’

 Does circumcision prefigure infant baptism for believers today?

 RESPONSE: This passage unpacks why we are “complete” in Christ (v.10).
 Thus, whatever interpretation we take from this passage needs to explain this.
 Does water baptism fit with the notion of being complete in Christ?
 We think not.

 Third, Paul likely was addressing Gnostic false teaching—not OT Judaism.
 In the context of Colossians 2, Paul is not arguing against biblical, OT Judaism.
 He is arguing against Gnostic, Jewish mysticism (see “Introduction to Colossians”).
-Thus basing a doctrine on such a passage is questionable at best.
+Thus, basing a doctrine on such a passage is questionable.